veronin1/frctl/README.md

-# mandel
+# frctl

-`mandel` is a Mandelbrot set visualiser written in C using raylib
+`frctl` is a Mandelbrot& & Julia set visualiser written in C using raylib

 ---